Learn to think deep as law students - Deputy Attorney-General

-Ms. Diana Asonaba Dapaah, the Deputy Attorney-General and Deputy Minister of Justice, has asked students pursuing legal education to be open-minded.
+Ms Diana Asonaba Dapaah, the Deputy Attorney-General and Minister of Justice, has asked students pursuing legal education to be open-minded.

 “While learning rules constitute an important part of the legal training, you must note that it is far more important to learn to think like a lawyer - to break apart a problem into its essential parts and to see what is really at stake.